John Mateer has 2 TDs rushing, 1 passing as No. 18 Oklahoma beats No. 15 Michigan 24-13

 Mateer's 2-yard touchdown run with 22 seconds left in the first half put the Sooners up 14-0.
 Haynes broke loose for a 75-yard touchdown on the first play of the second half to cut Oklahoma's lead to 14-7, but the Wolverines got no closer.

-It was an unhappy homecoming for Michigan coach Sherrone Moore, who played college ball at Oklahoma back when Venables was the Sooners' defensive coordinator.
+It was an unhappy homecoming for Michigan coach Sherrone Moore, who played at Oklahoma back when Venables was the Sooners' defensive coordinator.

 “It was a big-time game because of two big-time programs, it wasn’t me versus Brent (Venables) or me coming back to Oklahoma," Moore said.
 “It was really about the players.
 It always is about the players, always will be about the players.
 Never going to be about me and my experience or anything.”